 Whether you’ve discovered a problem or you’ve become a target because of a problem, you need a special skill set to respond to workplace nonsense caused by anger.

-When your anger signal emerges or when you’re confronted by an angry Associate of the same sex, adapt and apply the following skill sets while moving to a private location.
-If you’re confronted by an Associate of the opposite sex, adapt the same skill set while moving to an area where witnesses are present.
-Be aware that any personal interaction that occurs during working hours is subject to oversight and control by the Company to avoid workplace nonsense.
+When your anger signal emerges or when you’re confronted by an angry Associate, adapt and apply the following skill sets while moving to an area where other Employees can observe.
+You are now providing a “teaching moment” for Observers.
+Its always best not to argue on Company time and to use the tools provided by the Company to resolve conflict.
+Be aware that any personal interaction that occurs during working hours is subject to oversight and control by the Company, to avoid workplace nonsense.

 Attack the Issue, not the Person

-Are you/they determined to win?
-Is your/their objective to vent anger?
-Are you/they attempting to embarrass the other person?
-Are you/they honestly attempting to communicate and/or resolve thoughts and feeling?
-If you/they demand to win, this argument will not become a discussion and contribute to workplace nonsense.
+Is the objective of the argument to vent anger?
+Is the argument an attempt to embarrass someone?
+Is the argument an honest attempt to communicate and/or resolve thoughts and feeling?
+If the point of the argument is to win, then the argument will not become a discussion, but will contribute to workplace nonsense.

 Listen and Hear